alannadevgen/movie-quizz/README.md

 There are three associations in the database: ***play***, ***come from*** and ***manage***.
 Tables have been created for each of these associations.
 For example, the table ***play*** contains both the actor ID and the movie ID in order to join the ***actors*** the ***movies*** tables.
 All the instructions for initialising the database (creation and filling of tables) are included in the **database/init.sql** file.
 The Dockerfile in the ***database** folder is used to create a Postgres container for the database.
 TCP port 5432 of the container is mapped to host port 5432.

 ### API
 The API was implemented using *Flask*.
-Several endpoints were constructed in order to get information about movies and actors.
-It is also possible to add new movies, to modify existing ones or to delete some movies of the database.
+Several endpoints were created in order to retrieve information about movies and actors.
+It is also possible to add new movies, to modify existing ones or to delete some movies from the database.
 The file *apps/webservice/app.py* implements the API.
-The functions allowing to Create, Read, Update and Delete data were coded in the *apps/webservice/crud.py*.
+The functions allowing to Create, Read, Update and Delete data are coded in the *apps/webservice/crud.py*.
 The Dockerfile in the *webservice* folder is used to create a Python docker container for the API.
 TCP port 80 of the container is mapped to host port 80.
-Thus, the API is available on the localhost on port 80.
+This makes the API available on the localhost on port 80.

 ### Quizz
-All modules and classes used to implement the quizz are located in the *quizz* folder.
+All the modules and classes used to implement the quizz are located in the *quizz* folder.
 The *quizz/object* folder contains the core of the application.
-The "factory" design pattern was used to create questions for the quizz.
-Different subject are proposed to the user in the quizz:
+The "factory" design pattern has been used to create questions for the quizz.
+The user is asked questions about different topics:
 - countries associated with movies
 - movies in which an actor has played in
 - directors of a movie
 - genre of a movie
 - year of release of a movie

-The *quizz/object/question_factory.py* file instanciate a question depending on its type.
+The file *quizz/object/question_factory.py* instantiates a question depending on its type.

-The *quizz/main.py* file allows to launch the quizz.
-The user must select the number of questions he or she wants Questions are then randomly suggested to the user (the type of the question is randomly chosen).
+The file *quizz/main.py* allows to start the quiz.
+The user has to select the number of questions he or she wants, the questions are then presented to the user randomly (the type of question is chosen randomly).
-The Dockerfile in the *quizz* folder is used to create a Python docker container for the quizz application.

 ## Installation